-Similarly gnuplet now notices the missing value flag in column N whether the plot command specifies using N or using (\$N) or using (\$nc(\$N)).
-However if the "missing" value is encountered during evaluation of some more complicated expression, e.g. using (column(strcol(1))), it may evaluate to NaN and be treated as invalid data rather than as a missing data point.
+Similarly gnuplot 5.4 will notice the missing value flag in column N whether the plot command specifies using N or using (\$N) or using (func(\$N)).
+However if the "missing" value is encountered during evaluation of some more complicated expression, e.g. using (column(strcol(1)), it may evaluate to NaN and be treated as invalid data rather than as a missing data point.
 If you nevertheless want to treat this as missing data, use the command set datafile missing NaN.